 Let’s look at an example of increasing your deductible.
-For a family of 3 living in major metropolitan area:
+For a family of 3 living in a major metropolitan area:

-But what happens if you have to go to the hospital, does the high deductible plans really work?
+But what happens if you have to go to the hospital, do the high deductible plans really work?
 If you look at the overall picture and you and your family are generally in good health, the HDHP plan could make sense.

 Compare that to a $300 deductible and our monthly premium would jump 56% to $382 per month.
 Wow!
-Annually, we save about $1,656 by using this method which we contribute to a HSA.
+Annually, we save about $1,656 by using this method which we contribute to an HSA.